kkinnear/zprint/doc/graalvm.md

 ### Linux

-You can download a pre-build Linux image from zprint GitHub, look for `zprintl-0.5.4` (or the appropriate version) in the latest zprint release.
+You can download a pre-built Linux image from zprint GitHub, look for `zprintl-0.5.4` (or the appropriate version) in the latest zprint release.

 ### MacOS

-You can now download a pre-build MacOS image from zprint GitHub, look for `zprintm-0.5.43` (or the appropriate version) in the latest zprint release.
+You can now download a pre-built MacOS image from zprint GitHub, look for `zprintm-0.5.4` (or the appropriate version) in the latest zprint release.

 ## Usage